xlearnlab/adapt-xlearnlab-boxlinks/README.md

-#adapt-contrib-text

-A very simple adapt core contributed text component.
+#adapt-xlearnlab-boxlinks

+A  simple component to display a list of URL links with a label and a URL.

 ##Installation

 First, be sure to install the [Adapt Command Line Interface](https://github.com/adaptlearning/adapt-cli), then from the command line run:-

-        adapt install adapt-contrib-text
+        adapt install adapt-xlearnlab-boxlinks

-This component can also be installed by adding the component to the adapt.json file before running `adapt install`:

-        "adapt-contrib-text": "*"

 ##Usage